mritunjaysharma394/vowpal-wiki/C#-Binding.md

 This is a tutorial for the Vowpal Wabbit C# binding.
 Here's a list of major features:

-* Very efficient serialization from managed to native space using runtime compilation.
+* Very efficient serialization from managed to native space using runtime compilation
-* Declarative specification of example data structure.
+* Declarative specification of example data structure
-* Thread-safety through object pooling and shared models.
+* Thread-safety through object pooling and shared models
-* Example level caching (prediction only).
+* Example level caching (prediction only)
-* Improved memory management.
+* Improved memory management

 The binding exposes three different options to interact with native Vowpal Wabbit, each having pros and cons: